storyprotocol/documentation/docs/Concepts/grouping-module.md

 * Adding an IPA to a group
 * Removing an IPA from a group
 * Checking whether a group contains a specific IPA
-* Get total number of IPAs of a group
+* Get the total number of IPAs of a group

 ## Creating a Group IPA